rafaLeiteee/PBI_Theme_Template/README.md

 ## How to Use

-1. Download the .json file.
+1. Download the "PBI Report Template.json" file.
 2. **Optional**: Download the "schema" folder.
 This folder contains resources that can help with development but is not required for using the template.
 3. **Optional**: Download the "theme_test.pbix" to see how the visuals respond to the theme.
 4. Open Power BI Desktop.